mfixman/rw-model/README.md

-# rw-model
+# RW-model

-Rescorla-Wagner model rendition
+Rescorla-Wagner model rendition, based on the **extra task** of INM703 Computational Cognitive Systems.